Period drama hotties coming in 2022

 Lingering childhood crush, anyone?
 Might we suggest that the devastation that naturally comes from Jo refusing to marry Laurie can be eased by imagining that you are the one to pick up the pieces of his heart… And we have to thank Greta Gerwig for allowing her 2019 adaptation of Little Women to better explore the romance between Laurie and Amy.
 When he helps her out of her painting apron, purely so she can look her best for another man?
 Torturous.

 Justice for ITV’s Sanditon, the 2019 imagining of Austen’s unfinished novel.
 Free to take the reins, the writers went absolutely wild with sexual tension.
 We’re talking: knocking 1995 P&P out of the water by having the heroine Charlotte Heywood chance upon the brooding Sidney Parker as he swims fully naked (and very buff) in the ocean.
-It may not have been renewed for a second series, but those eight episodes still pack a highly sexy punch.
+Theo James may not be returning for the second series, but those eight episodes still pack a highly sexy punch.
 And Sidney Parker, growing kind through his love for Charlotte?
 Touching her waist to check her form as he teaches her to row a boat?
 I’ll take seven, thanks.

 The 2015 adaptation of Far From the Madding Crowd was visually stunning, seemingly filmed perpetually during golden hour.
 And the main man?
 Woof.
 He’s quiet but skilled.
 Good with his hands.
 He loves her faithfully and without pressure.
 He’s very easy on the eyes.
 Where can we find a Gabriel Oak?